-Database preference

-Specifies which geocoding databases to use.
-One of the following:

-but give preference to candidates from custom databases.
+Option Name Description Database preference Specifies which geocoding databases to use.
+One of the following: Prefer custom database Use both standard databases and custom databases, but give preference to candidates from custom databases.
 Use this option if you feel your custom database is superior to the standard database.
 Prefer standard database Use both standard databases and custom databases, but give preference to candidates from standard databases.

-Use custom databases

-only

-Use only custom databases.
-Ignore standard

-databases.

-Use standard databases

-only

-Use only standard databases.
-Ignore custom

-databases.

-Use both custom and standard databases

-Use both standard databases and custom databases.
+Use custom databases only Use only custom databases.
+Ignore standard databases.
+Use standard databases only Use only standard databases.
+Ignore custom databases.
+Use both custom and standard databases Use both standard databases and custom databases.
 In cases where candidates are returned from both, the standard database is preferred.
-Default.

-The results from a custom database have a "U" at the end of the result code.
-Results from an address database have an "A" at the end of the match score.
-For example: S5HPNTSCZA is a match score that comes from an address database, while S5HPNTSCZU comes from a custom database.
-For more information, see Result
+Default. from an address database h S5HPNTSCZA is a match s atabase have a "U" at the end of the result code.
+Results have an "A" at the end of the match score.
+For example: core that comes from an address database, while a custom database.
+For more information, see Result eocoding on page 38.
+Override the default database search list Console.
+If you choose to ov e database search list specified in the Management verride the default database search list you may change abases in the Database search list field.
+You may also search list. will not be reflected in the d However, if you do not over atabase search list, changes to the database resources atabase search list, which may cause geocoding to fail. ride the default database search order, any changes to be automatically reflected by the geocoder.

-Codes for International Geocoding on page 37.

-Override the default database search list

-Specifies whether to use the database search list specified in the Management Console.
-If you choose to override the default database search list you may change the search order of the databases in the Database search list field.
-You may also remove databases from the search list.

-If you override the default database search list, changes to the database resources will not be reflected in the database search list, which may cause geocoding to fail.
-However, if you do not override the default database search order, any changes to the database resources will be automatically reflected by the geocoder.